 Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

-Sometimes I’m possessed by food jealousy – I think it might happen to a lot of people who are on a budget.
+I can be possessed by food jealousy; it happens to those on a budget.
 They hear about a friend’s restaurant dinner, see a gorgeous meal in a magazine, or maybe they watch Tyler Florence.
 Darn you, Tyler!
 Darn you and your belly of fresh Atlantic salmon that would be so perfect for Mother’s Day!
+My solution: a budget-friendly Salmon Hash with Hollandaise.

 Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns